Please enter both an email address and a password.

 Trauma Care in Africa: Challenges & Possibilities

-Organised in partnership with the AO Alliance and Sign Fracture Care International, this webinar will explore the current state of trauma care in Africa, through the lenses of Gambia, Nigeria, Kenya and Uganda.
+Organised in partnership with the AO Alliance and Sign Fracture Care International, this webinar explored the current state of trauma care in Africa through the lenses of Gambia, Nigeria, Kenya and Uganda.

-Panellists will evaluate the current policies for trauma care, existing trauma networks and the impact, preparedness and response of these systems to emergencies, the accessibility, availability and affordability of trauma care, including prehospital care, and the need for trauma and postgraduate training to meet Africa’s trauma needs.
-They would also highlight some barriers to quality trauma care delivery and the future of trauma care in Africa.
+Panellists evaluated the current policies for trauma care, existing trauma networks and the impact, preparedness and response of these systems to emergencies, the accessibility, availability and affordability of trauma care, including prehospital care, and the need for trauma and postgraduate training to meet Africa’s trauma needs.
+They also highlighted some barriers to quality trauma care delivery and the future of trauma care in Africa.

 Date and time: Tuesday 16 May 2023 6pm BST (GMT+1)